MagmaKT/MagmaKT/README.md

 **MagmaKT is still in development and currently not suitable for productive servers!**

 ## What is MagmaKT?
-MagmaKT is a framework for easy Minecraft plugin development.
-It allows running a plugin with a single codebase on multiple Minecraft servers and proxies.
-It can be easily extended with internal, but also external modules.
-Most modules can be used on multiple platforms without changing the plugin's code.

-## Main Features
-- Runs on Bukkit and Bungeecord (Velocity and Sponge support will be added later)
-- One API, Multiple Platforms Supported
-- Can be easily integrated into existing plugins
-- Can be easily extended with modules
+MagmaKT is a Minecraft plugin framework to simplify the rapid development of plugins.
+MagmaKT contains a unified and cross-platform api for config files, commands, gui's and many more.
+The API can be connected to other systems through modules without having to change a single line of code in the developed plugins.

+## Various ways to use modules
+A module can help to quickly add features that almost every plugin needs e.g. chat system, tablist, scoreboard.
+Modules can also be used to connect other platforms like cloud systems to the MagmaKT api.

+## Currently supported platforms
+Currently MagmaKT is compatible with Paper Servers and Bungeecord.
+Velocity and Sponge support will also be added later.
+Not all features are available for all platforms yet.
+But it is being worked on

+## Minecraft servers that use MagmaKT
+### Keeeks.de (Currently under development)

 ## Add MagmaKT to your project
 ### Add MagmaKT via Jitpack